Broughton Hall Catholic High School - Equality

 • Foster good relations between people of all characteristics.

-These duties extend to all members of our school, and specific regard needs to be given to those who have protected characteristics - race, disability, sex, age, religion or belief, sexual orientation, pregnancy and maternity and gender reassignment.
+These duties extend to all members of our school, and regard is given to those who have protected characteristics: race, disability, sex, age, religion or belief, sexual orientation, pregnancy and maternity and gender reassignment.

 Equality Objectives